gregv12/fluxtion-server/docs/guide/threading-model.md

 ## 9) Optional: Core pinning for agent threads

-Fluxtion Server supports best-effort CPU core pinning for agent threads.
+Mongoose server supports best-effort CPU core pinning for agent threads.
 This can help reduce context switches and improve tail latency on systems where CPU affinity is desirable.

 Key points: